Math Doubts

 baseline of protractor

 The baseline of a protractor is bisected by a vertical line at its middle point.
-So, the two parts of the baseline are called by the following names in geometry.
+So, the baseline is divided into two equal parts in a protractor and they are called by the following names in geometry.

 1. Left-side baseline